 - The student must first meet with the instructor(s) or person(s) directly involved, in an attempt to resolve the grievance through informal discussion.
 This person must sign the Grievance Form to confirm that the student has met with him/her. - If there is no resolution, the student may next schedule an appointment and orally grieve the matter with the Nursing Programs Administrator.
 The student should be prepared to discuss: the basis for concern, facts to support the grievance, and suggested remedy that would satisfy the student.
 This person must sign the Grievance Form to confirm that the student has met with him/her. - If there is no resolution, the student may submit two copies of a written grievance letter.
 The student should deliver one copy to the Nursing Programs Administrator and one copy to the Appeal Committee Chairperson, along with the Grievance Form.
-The letter should be typed, dated, and signed, and should minimally contain the following information: the course and instructor(s) or person(s) involved; a summary of the events that led to the grievance; facts that support the student's grievance; and the suggested remedy that would satisfy the student. - During the appeals process, student can continue with class and clinical unless the reason for the appeal is due to a violation of code of conduct and/or unsafe practice at the clinical site.
+The letter should be typed, dated, and signed, and should minimally contain the following information: the course and instructor(s) or person(s) involved; a summary of the events that led to the grievance; facts that support the student's grievance; and the suggested remedy that would satisfy the student.

+• During the appeals process, student can continue with class and clinical unless the reason for the appeal is due to a violation of code of conduct and/or unsafe practice at the clinical site.

 The Appeals Board consists of a minimum of three faculty members and three student representatives.
 It will meet within one week of the filing of the appeal to consider the student's case.
 The student will be informed of the Board's decision immediately following the meeting.
-If a student has gone through all previous steps, he/she has the right to seek legal assistance or take his/her complaint to the Ohio State Board of Career Colleges and Schools, the Accrediting Council for Independent Colleges and Schools, and/or the Ohio Board of Nursing.
-In Illinois, complaints against this school may be registered with the Illinois State Board of Higher Education and/or the Accrediting Council for Independent Colleges and Schools.
+If a student has gone through all previous steps, he/she has the right to seek legal assistance or take his/her complaint to the Ohio State Board of Career Colleges and Schools and/or the Ohio Board of Nursing.
+In Illinois, complaints against this school may be registered with the Illinois State Board of Higher Education.